semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard-beta.md

 <td>[Secure guardrails](/secure-guardrails/secure-guardrails-in-semgrep)</td>
 <td>
 Displays data relevant to the deployment and adoption of secure guardrails.
 It helps address the following:
-- How many vulnerabilities did Semgrep prevent from entering production, over time?
+- How many vulnerabilities did Semgrep prevent from entering production over time?
 - Am I effectively introducing guardrails to my developers?
 - Of the issues shown to developers, are they being fixed, or are they being ignored?
 </td>